Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 Be sure to do your research and don't be swayed by pushy salesmen.
 Contact more than one solar company in your area and compare prices and reviews before deciding which one to buy from.

-Technology Limitations and Long-Term Performance
+Subject to Technology and Long-Term Performance Limitations

 Solar technology is rapidly improving, but it's not yet perfect.
+To understand the current limitations, you need to know what is meant by solar panel efficiency.

-Currently, the best solar panels are around 23% efficient.
-Most are between 15% and 20%, and their performance does degrade slowly over time until the point they need to be replaced.
-NREL states that a typical performance degradation is around 0.5% per year.
+Most panels are between 20% and 22%, and their performance degrades slowly over time until the point they need to be replaced.

 What is Solar Payback Time?